 The Financial Summary Form should contain the complete financial offer made to the University using the format contained in Section 8.0.
 All financial information should be submitted in a sealed envelope under separate cover.

-4.8 Criteria 4 - Evidence of Successful Performance and Implementation Schedule a.
-Please list three references where you have provided the same product and services with a contact name, email or phone number.
-The offeror should grant permission to the University to contact the references.
+4.8 Criteria 4 - Evidence of Successful Performance and Implementation Schedule similar work has been accomplished and briefly describe the type of service provided.
+The Offeror must grant permission to the University to contact the references.